globalera/Magento-Catalog-Import/README.md

 Magento-Catalog-Import
 ======================

-Import categories, products, and attributes into Magento
+Incremental import of categories, attributes and products into Magento